-After carefully, taking account of all the available evidence, I'm satisfied I can fairly determine Mr C's complaint without a hearing.
+After carefully, taking account of all the available evidence, I'm satisfied I can fairly determine Mr S's complaint without convening a hearing.

-A provisional decision?
+Should I issue a provisional decision?

 I note that Carey has asked for us to respond to specific points before I make a final decision.
 DISP 3.5.4R sets out the procedure I must follow when determining a complaint: